Documenting an Historic Landscape

 This year’s team included disciplines of landscape architecture, archeology, and history.
 Fieldwork included documentation of an arched stone bridge and stone retaining walls, inventory of island vegetation, confirmation of the location of an historic building site; and a window-survey of the Old Man River House, Ober’s residence.

-Fred Quivik, a retired history and preservation professor at Michigan Technology University, specializing in the history of technology, and Sheena Simmons, a recent graduate from the University of Florida with a MS degree in Forestry and historic preservation certificate, documented the 1949 stone bridge and conducted a general assessment of its structural condition.
+Fred Quivik, a retired history and preservation professor at Michigan Technology University, specializing in the history of technology, and Sheena Simmons, alumna of the University of Florida, documented the 1949 stone bridge and conducted a general assessment of its structural condition.

 They also documented the stone retaining walls surrounding the 1.5 acre island.
 Ober constructed the retaining walls to widen the island’s livable space and provide areas to grow produce and ornamental gardens.
 The pair measured the height of the stone walls both above and below the water line, and assessed the walls’ physical conditions.
 Remarkably, the tallest wall measured seven feet high, with five feet extending below the water line.

 John Koepke, professor of landscape architecture at University of Minnesota and Xuan Jin, a master of landscape architecture student at University of Michigan, inventoried the island vegetation.
 Several species found on the island, both ornamental plants and native trees, are known to have been planted by Ober, verified through documents in the Ernest C. Oberholtzer archival collection at the Minnesota Historical Society.